As at: 13/08/2024

 As at 14 February 2024

 According to the United Nations, 97 per cent of the Afghan people are living in poverty.
-Some 23.7 million of the 40 million citizens depend on humanitarian assistance for survival; six million people are on the brink of famine.
+Around 60 per cent of Afghanistan’s 40 million citizens are dependent on humanitarian assistance, with six million people on the verge of famine.
 Millions of children are at risk of severe malnutrition and life-threatening diseases.
-The United Nations estimates that funds amounting to 3.06 billion US dollars will be needed in 2024 alone to ensure that the basic needs of 17.3 million particularly vulnerable people are met.
+The United Nations estimates that 3 billion US dollars will be needed in 2024 just to support the basic needs of particularly vulnerable people in Afghanistan, such as infants, the elderly, those who are pregnant and those who are ill.

 The de facto authorities are committing massive human rights violations, violating, in particular, the rights of women, girls and minorities, and systematically forcing women and girls out of public life.
 The United Nations views these forms of targeted discrimination as crimes against humanity.
-Girls are banned from attending secondary schools and women are not allowed to go to university, for instance.
-In addition, women banned from working for non-governmental organisations, travelling without being accompanied by a man or visiting public places such as parks.
-Afghanistan's de facto government is still not recognised internationally.
+Girls are banned, for instance, from attending secondary schools and women are not allowed to go to university.
+In addition, women are forbidden to work for non-governmental organisations, travel without being accompanied by a man or visit public places such as parks.
+Afghanistan’s de facto government is still not recognised internationally.

 Development work must and can continue